bickfordb/gocoa/README.md

 examples
 --------

-HeloWorld.go demonstrates messaging and events between code written in Go and UI elements defined in Interface Builder.
+HelloWorld.go demonstrates messaging and events between code written in Go and UI elements defined in Interface Builder.

 SimpleView.go (broken) displays a subclass NSView defined in Interface Builder and responds to drawRect: requests from NSApplication.